 “Perhaps today is not the proper day for such a thing,” the man mused in his quiet, commanding voice.
 He sounded educated, wise.
 “Had I known such an event was in the offing, I would never have imposed myself.”

 “I seek something that is of great worth to my people in our fight,” the man murmured.
-His voice put Kest in mind of a garou’s paw – velvet soft and malleable, but with a hidden capacity for violence.
+His sound put Kest in mind of a majka’s paw – velvet soft and malleable, but with a hidden capacity for violence.
 It was an arresting voice.

 “Your fight,” said the chief dubiously.
-“You are a Black Island man, yes?
-Is it the demons that I hear people speak of?”
+“You are a Black Isle man, yes?
+Is it the… demons… that I hear people speak of?”
 His tone left little doubt as to what he thought of such tales.

-“I do not ask you to believe in creatures you have never seen, and will hopefully never see.
+“I do not ask you to believe in creatures you’ve never seen and hopefully never will.
 But we do fight, and not against each other.
-Call them what you will – dangerous beasts, spirits, or whatever – but our fight is real.
+Call them what you will – dangerous beasts, spirits, or any other thing you wish – but our fight is real.
 I seek an object that will aid us, but to reach it I must go through unknown ways and great danger.
 I need a tracker and a hunter to lead me through the deep forests of the mainland.”

 Pul nodded.
-“And you want one of us to do it?”
+“And you want one of mine to be this tracker.”

-“I can pay your tribe well.
-There will be much danger, and we may not return, and I will compensate you accordingly.
-All others speak of the Oema tribe as the bravest, and so I sought you out.”
+“I can pay well.
+There will be much danger, and we may not return.
+I will compensate you accordingly.
+All others speak of the Granaal tribe as the bravest, and so I sought you out.”

 The chief snorted.
 “We’re the closest to the coast, is what you mean.”
 The black-robed man spread his hands and gave a little smile.
 Kest hated that little smile.
 He hated this man who had seen him shamed and ruined his return.
-It would all have been different if he hadn’t shown up.
+It would all have been different somehow if he weren’t here.
 He couldn’t help himself.
 He spat noisily in the dirt.